yotaroy/bridge_env/bridge_env/data_handler/json_handler/README.md

 ### declarer

-type: string
+type: string, null

 "declarer" is the player who declares the contract.
-The values are "N", "E", "S" or "W".
+The values are "N", "E", "S", "W" or null.
+The value is null in passed out case.

 ### play_history